Daaaav/TranslationEditor/README.md

 # Changelog

+2024-01-06
+- Add support for translation2 in numbers.xml

 2023-10-08
 - Replace Scripting.FileSystemObject (FSO) by ADODB.Stream to fix file encodings getting messed up on some systems, likely Japanese ones in particular (thanks KabanFriends!)
 - Don't convert `…` to `...` for CJK languages (the sanitization is done because Excel unwantedly converts three dots to a single ellipsis character, but Chinese and Japanese actually intentionally use it)